fditraglia/fditraglia.github.io/_posts/2015-01-02-synctex-latexmk-and-vim-latex.markdown

 endfunction
 {% endhighlight %}
 If this file doesn't exist on your machine, create it.

-(This last step is lifted straight from the [Ubuntu forums thread](http://ubuntuforums.org/showthread.php?t=1716268))
+And you're done!

-It worked!
+Everything works!
-Well, it pretty much worked.
+Well, almost everything works.
-Now ``\ls`` does a forward search and I can control click inside evince to do a reverse search.
+As intended, ``\ls`` does a forward search and ```<control>``-click inside of evince does a reverse search.
-The only unresolved issue is that the **first** time I do a reverse search, evince launches **two** duplicate copies of gvim.
+The weird thing is that the **first** time I do a reverse search within a given pdf, evince launches **two** duplicate copies of gvim.
 All subsequent reverse searches work exactly as expected.
-If you have any idea what's going on here, send me a tweet or email.
+I have absolutely no idea why this is, so if you have any thoughts, send me a tweet or email.
-In the meantime, I've decided that my new LaTeX setup is good enough to get down to work, so farewell Sublime Text!
+In the meantime, my new LaTeX setup is good enough for me to get down to work!